yob/yob.github.com/_posts/2020-08-23-twelve-months-of-electric-heating.markdown

 gas and electricity bills and graphed the 12 month rolling average cost.

 For the 3 years before the conversion, we spent a combined average of
 $150-175/month on gas and electricity.
-More in winter (cool climate, leaky house), less in summer (thanks solar).
+More in winter (cool climate, poor passive solar layout, leaky house), less in summer (thanks solar).
 The range is roughly the same since the conversion.

 A reduction would've been nice, but we're relieved they didn't go up.